stephan-rayner/blog/stephan-rayner/content/posts/RewriteGitCommit.md

 <!-- ## 📝 How to Rewrite a Git Commit with `rebase -i` -->

 Ever make a commit and then immediately realize the message could be clearer or you typed “fix” as “fiz”?
-Don’t worry — Git has your back.
+Don’t worry — we can change that.

 If the commit isn’t already pushed (or you're okay force-pushing), you can easily rename it using **interactive rebase**.
 Here’s how.